 CLASSIFICATION OF PRIORITY RESPONSE Emergency Immediate security of the line is at risk or serious safety hazard exists.
 Immediate TD1 Deficiencies that are a serious hazard or would result in an interruption if not corrected within 7 days.
 Within 7 days TD2 Deficiencies that are a less serious hazard or would result in an interruption if not corrected within 1 month.
-Within 1 month TD3 Deficiencies that are a minor hazard or would result in an interruption if not corrected within 6 months.
-Within 6 months TD4 Deficiencies that are not a safety hazard which should be corrected as part of the capital plan for the following year In the following capital year
+Within 1 month TD4 Deficiencies that are not a safety hazard which should be corrected as part of the capital plan for the following year In the following capital year